Cyber-Security-S7/Secure-Web-App/Terraform/README.md

 Make sure you run the next terraform commands inside the /Terraform/.. folder so it finds the terraform code.

 ### Step 4: Manage terraform secrets
-[TODO for Lukas: Add the .tfvars.example file]

-Rename the `.tfvars.example` file into `.tfvars`, and update the docker username and docker password to your credentials.
+Rename the [`terraform.tfvars.example`](terraform.tfvars.example) file into `terraform.tfvars`, and update the docker username and docker password to your credentials (credentials to Dockerhub, make an accout if you do not already have one).
 These are required by Terraform because it needs to pull the docker image from Dockerhub.
 Even though the repository is public it wants you to authenticate, so make sure you have this configured.

 ### Step 5: Initialize Terraform
+Not sure if this is required, but just run it.
 ```
 terraform init
 ```

 ### Step 6: Make terraform build plan
+This command will create the terraform plan.
+You can also look up how to save the plan if you want, but I usually just run this.
 ```
 terraform plan
 ```

 ### Step 7: Apply the build plan
+This command can only be run after you have created the plan.
 ```
 terraform apply
 ```